 Crassula rupestris 'High Voltage'

-Crassula rupestris 'High Voltage' is a branching succulent with attractive triangular leaves that develop pink to red edges in bright sunlight.
-Leaf color ranges from gray-green to yellowish-green.
-Flowers are white or pink, star-shaped, and appear in spring or early summer.
+Crassula rupestris 'High Voltage' is a beautiful succulent shrublet with attractive triangular leaves that develop pink to red edges in bright sunlight.
+The branches are slender and slightly woody near the base, erect, spreading, or rarely decumbent, and can grow up to 20 inches (50 cm) long.
+The leaf color ranges from gray-green to yellowish-green.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).